koenstrien/ignitioncomputing/_posts/careers/2024-02-12-Research-Software-Engineer.md

 Some of the current running projects we have:

 - Preconnet, a tool to benchmark and accelerate physics simulations through optimizing configurations, initial guesses and preconditioning.
-- ITER support, the world's biggest nuclear fusion project where we have multiple running projects such as working on the underlying data structures and developing simulation code.
+- [ITER](https://iter.org) support, the world's biggest nuclear fusion project where we have multiple running projects such as working on the underlying data structures and developing simulation code.
-- Consulting for various Dutch tech companies such as [Celsian](https://www.celsian.nl/) and [Plasma Matters](https://plasimo.phys.tue.nl/index.php)
+- Consulting for various Dutch tech companies such as [Celsian](https://www.celsian.nl/) and [Plasma Matters](https://plasimo.phys.tue.nl/index.php).

 ### Responsibilities

-- Work in close cooperation with customers and colleagues to design and build new software.
+- Work in close cooperation with customers and colleagues to design and build new software;
-- Come up with new and creative ideas.
+- Come up with new and creative ideas;
-- Work out planning of projects and sprints.
+- Work out planning of projects and sprints;
-- Build innovative software.
+- Build innovative software;

 ### What we ask of you